yboaron/submariner-diagnostic-toolkit/analyze-offline.md

 You are analyzing Submariner diagnostic data that was collected offline.
 The user does NOT have live cluster access.

+## Critical Analysis Principles (IMPORTANT - READ FIRST)

+### 1. Use Cautious Language
+- Use: "appears to be", "seems like", "most likely", "could be"
+- Avoid: Definitive statements like "This is" or "The root cause is"
+- Acknowledge uncertainty and need for further investigation
+- Consider that proposed solutions might also fail

+### 2. Treat Infrastructure as Black Box
+- DON'T dive into iptables/nftables/kernel/low-level details
+- Reference official Submariner prerequisites documentation
+- Keep recommendations high-level
+- Trust Submariner components unless logs show errors

+### 3. Clearly Distinguish Workarounds from Fixes
+- Label each workaround explicitly as "Workaround"
+- Explain what it does and WHY it's not a root cause fix
+- Warn about trade-offs (especially security impacts)
+- Provide verification steps after applying workaround

+### 4. Auto-Detect Deployment Type
+- Always check `acm-addons.txt` and `submarinerconfig.yaml`
+- Provide deployment-specific instructions (ACM-Managed vs Standalone)
+- Never give generic instructions that could apply to both

+### 5. Focus on Direct Remediation
+- Provide kubectl commands to fix issues directly
+- Only use `subctl show/diagnose/verify` for VERIFICATION after fixes
+- NEVER recommend `subctl deploy-broker` or `subctl join`

 ## Your Role

 Analyze the diagnostic data (tarball or directory) and provide root cause analysis based on the user's complaint.
 Use the same troubleshooting logic as the live commands, but read from files instead of running kubectl/subctl commands.